-The library is committed to educating students to collect, evaluate, and use information effectively.
-NMCC's definition of an information-literate student is one who can clearly articulate information needs, confidently search for and access information from a variety of sources, and evaluate and use that information ethically and legally for research and personal purposes.
+Information-literacy instruction and reference and research assistance is available in person, online, and in classrooms.
+The library is committed to teaching students how best to collect, evaluate, and use information effectively.
+NMCC's definition of an information-literate student is one who can clearly articulate information needs, confidently search for and access information from a variety of sources, and evaluate and use the information ethically and legally for research and personal purposes.